simplex-chat/simplexmq/rfcs/2021-09-01-smp-message-storage.md

 ```

 The above algorithm delegates the problem of compaction and fragmentation management to file system, that is very optimized for such scenarios.

+Also, read and write files will grow to almost a constant size, so the space they used may be re-used.

+An important consideration is that writes to queue.log and message.log files and queue state modifications have to be sequential, without concurrency - it can be managed with the usual locks.

 ##### Queue folders structure